All the flights cancelled today from UK airports

 Passengers attempting to jet off on their Easter holidays encountered hours-long security queues and delays, as well as last-minute flight cancellations, at airports across the UK.

-On Wednesday The Independent calculates that British Airways has cancelled 54 short-haul flights to and from its main hub, London Heathrow.
-This does not include “long-term” cancellations such as links with Moscow.

-EasyJet has grounded at least 58 departures to, from or within the UK, with its biggest base, Gatwick, worst affected.

-Here are the flights that are cancelled today at the UK’s major airports.
-Unless specified otherwise, they are single flight cancellations, and on many routes other services will be operating.
+Here are the flights that are cancelled so far today at the UK’s major airports.

+British Airways has cancelled 74 flights on Thursday, 20 more than the previous day.

 EasyJet to/from Gatwick